R vs SAS CMH

 SAS R SAS R SAS R

-* Reason for NaN in schema 3: Stratum k = AMERICAN INDIAN OR ALASKA NATIVE can not be compared because there are only values for one treatment and one gender.
+* Reason for NaN in scenario 3: Stratum k = AMERICAN INDIAN OR ALASKA NATIVE has n=1.

-Reason for Error 4: For large sparse table (many strata) CMHTest will occasionally throw an error in solve.default(AVA) because of singularity
+Reason for in scenario 9: For large sparse table (many strata) CMHTest will throw an error in solve.default(AVA) because of singularity

 Summary and Recommendation